-- Sexual exploitation
+- sexual exploitation

-- Forced labour
+- forced labour

-- Domestic servitude
+- domestic servitude

-- Organ harvesting
+- organ harvesting

-- Child related crimes such as child sexual exploitation, forced begging, illegal drug cultivation, organised theft, related benefit frauds etc
+- child related crimes such as child sexual exploitation, forced begging, illegal drug cultivation, organised theft, related benefit frauds etc

-- Forced marriage and illegal adoption (if other constituent elements are present)
+- forced marriage and illegal adoption (if other constituent elements are present)

-16. Safeguarding Children in Specific Circumstances: Peer on Peer abuse(child on child)
+16. Safeguarding Children in Specific Circumstances: Peer on Peer abuse (child on child)

-All staff are aware that children can abuse other children (often referred to as peer on peer abuse).
+School/Service are aware that children can abuse other children (often referred to as peer on peer abuse).
 It can happen both inside and outside of school or college and online.
-It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to concerns.
+It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.